-UCSB alumnus Scott Frank will join Patrice Petro, the Dick Wolf director of the Carsey-Wolf Center, for a virtual conversation about Babylon Berlin and its influence on Frank’s award-winning series The Queen’s Gambit.
-The conversation will primarily focus on the first two episodes of season one of Babylon Berlin.
+UCSB alumnus Scott Frank joined Patrice Petro, the Dick Wolf director of the Carsey-Wolf Center, for a virtual conversation about Babylon Berlin and its influence on Frank’s award-winning series The Queen’s Gambit.

 Scott Frank (series creator of The Queen's Gambit)

 Scott Frank‘s screenplays include Little Man Tate, Dead Again, Malice, Heaven’s Prisoners, Get Shorty, Out of Sight, Minority Report, The Interpreter, The Lookout (also directed), Marley & Me, The Wolverine, A Walk Among the Tombstones (also directed), Logan, and the Netflix limited series Godless (also directed) and The Queen’s Gambit (also directed).
 His first novel, Shaker, was published by Knopf in 2015.